-- Select Enable Punch to turn on monitoring. - 2.
-Select as many input sources as you like, clicking multiple selections with the shift or Ctrl key. - Select the outputs you are using for monitoring.
+- 1. Select Enable Punch to turn on monitoring. - 2.
+Select as many input sources as you like, clicking multiple selections with the shift or Ctrl key.
+Note that only those I/O selections which are currently enabled in the Routing tab will appear as Source and Destination selections. - Select the outputs you are using for monitoring.
 (Often the analog left and right outputs will be connected to an amp and speakers - digital connection to a mixer is, of course, also possible.)
 A mono mix of the selected inputs will be sent to the outputs. - 4.
 Select Global Disable from the System Setup dialog to turn off the monitoring through the application so that a delay is not heard from the input signal.